anand-dev-parekh/Clash-of-Clans-Discord-Bot/README.md

 ## Important
 Once upon a time I hosted this discord bot, however, now I am not.
-If you would like to clone this repo and host your this discord bot here are the instructions:
+If you would like to clone this repo and host this discord bot here are the instructions:
 1) Create a mongoDB cluster
 2) Create a Database and Collection in that cluster named "Clash" and "mongoData" respectively
 3) Get the connection_string by usings mongoDB python driver example